Health Indicator Report of Physical Activity: Recommended Aerobic Activity Among Adults

 Physical activity protects independently against cardiovascular disease.
 Physical activity has been shown to reduce the risk of some cancers, type 2 diabetes, stroke, and heart disease.
 Physical activity improves general physical and mental health.
 Regular physical activity helps to relieve pain from osteoarthritis.
 Regular physical activity is also known to improve effective disorders such as depression and anxiety, and increase quality of life and independent living among the elderly.
 Physical inactivity is a leading cause of premature death and also results in greater occurrence of illness.

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change.
-Unreliable estimate: For San Juan County and Grand County, use caution in interpreting.
-The estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards.
 Age-adjusted to U.S. 2000 standard population.
-A description of the Utah Small Areas may be found on IBIS at the following URL: [http://ibis.health.utah.gov/resource/Help.html].
+A description of the Utah Small Areas may be found on the Methodology and Guidelines page: [https://ibis.health.utah.gov/resource/Guidelines.html].

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health